 All change requests processed by Hitachi ID Identity Manager, regardless of whether they originated with the auto-provisioning engine, the identity synchronization engine, with self-service profile updates or with the delegated administration module may be subject to an authorization process before being completed.
 The built-in workflow engine is designed to get quick and reliable feedback from groups of business users, who may be individually unreliable.
 It supports:

-Requests may be submitted to the Identity Manager workflow engine through a self-service web portal, by business logic implementing automated user (de)provisioning or through the Identity Manager SOAP API.
+Requests may be submitted to the Identity Manager workflow engine using the included request web portal, by business logic monitoring changes in a system of record (SoR), via a batch loader or through the inbound web services API.